gather-data/gather-public/content/docs/setting-up.md

 ### Adding Modules

-Click the "+ Add Module" button on the page below all of your current active Modules.
+Click the "Add Module" button on the page below all of your current active Modules.

 A window will pop up: